Bokab01/Sellar/README.md

 | `Container` | `padding`, `margin` | Layout container |
 | `CustomImagePicker` | `limit`, `value`, `onChange` | Image selection component |

 This design system provides a solid foundation for building consistent, beautiful React Native apps with Expo.
-The modular structure makes it easy to extend and customize based on your specific needs.
+The modular structure makes it easy to extend and customize based on your specific needs.#   S e l l a r  
+ 